Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 Pin it for later!

-How to make Moroccan Mint Tea step-by-step
+How to make Moroccan Mint Tea Step-By-Step

-Step two: Steep the tea
+Step one: Brew the tea

-Step three: Add the green tea
+Step two: Add the green tea

-Mix the tea the Moroccan way before serving: pour the first glass full of tea and then pour it back into the teapot to mix the tea well before serving.
+Pour the first glass full of tea and then pour it back into the teapot to mix the tea well before serving.
 Then place some fresh mint sprigs in the glasses.
-Now you are ready to serve your tea like home in North Africa.
+Now you are ready to serve your tea like at home in North Africa.

 You can try pouring from high, the Arabic style, and start pouring close to the rim of the glass and then lifting the teapot very high up and lowering it down to finish up the pour.
 That pouring movement mixes and slightly cools the tea as well!